appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 The select query retrieves all the data from the users table.
 You can display the query results in a Table widget by [binding the data](/core-concepts/data-access-and-binding/displaying-data-read#displaying-data-in-a-widget) in the Table Data property.

 ### Embedded database
 Appsmith's self-hosted instance comes with an embedded PostgreSQL v13 database.
-You can use the database to try out and test various scenarios.
+You can use the database to test various scenarios.

-#### Connect to an embedded database
+#### Superusers
+To connect to the built-in database, the below superusers are available out of the box.
+You don't need to supply a password for these users while connecting to the database.

+* `postgres`
+* `mockdb`
+* `users`

+#### Mock databases
+The below mock databases are available, which you can use to test the platform.

+* `users` - It contains the test data for users.
+* `movies` - It contains the application templates for PostgreSQL relations.

-The Embedded database provides superusers and sample databases.
-Use the following configuration details to set it up:
+Use the following configuration details to connect to the built-in database:

 ```SQL
 host: `mockdb.internal.appsmith.com`